santanu0101/js-class/README.md

 # js-class
-This JS class for beginners 😊😊😊
+This is JS class for beginners 😊😊😊